sculptures • permaculture • primitive technology • kayaking • links • index • about

 The Hand-Sculpted House: A Philosophical and Practical Guide to Building a Cob Cottage by Ianto Evans, Michael G. Smith & Linda Smiley

 Though some might consider cob the fringe of alternative building materials, it is dirt-cheap (nearly free) and as shown in this book, one can build a beautifully unique cottage with it.
 But there's more to this book than building with cob.
 Learning to use the sun for heating is greatly simplified and the philosophical section excellent, driving home the value of not having a mortgage.
-These people live and write with soul.

 Design of Straw Bale Buildings: The State of the Art by Bruce King